Case Study / Research · Strategy · Mixed Methods

 The programme was designed as a mixed-methods study — combining quantitative scale with qualitative depth.
 The quantitative layer gave us statistical confidence; the qualitative layer gave us the why behind the numbers.
 Neither was sufficient alone.

-A structured unmoderated test deployed via Maze — measuring task completion, navigation patterns, comprehension, and satisfaction across both colleague and people leader paths.
+A structured unmoderated test measuring task completion, navigation patterns, comprehension, and satisfaction across both colleague and people leader paths.

 Split: Separate paths for colleagues and people leaders, with role-specific tasks reflecting real annual leave scenarios in each country context.

-In-depth moderated sessions with a representative sample of participants — exploring the emotional experience, workarounds, and unmet needs that quantitative data alone can't surface.
+In-depth sessions exploring the emotional experience, workarounds, and unmet needs that quantitative data alone can't surface.

 Structure: Semi-structured interview guide with scenario-based prompts, allowing participants to direct the conversation toward what mattered most to them.

-Participants recruited across UK, India and US — stratified by role level, tenure, team size (for people leaders), and country — to ensure findings were representative rather than dominated by any single population.
+Participants stratified by role level, tenure, team size, and country — to ensure findings were representative rather than dominated by any single population.

 Challenge: Controlling for country-specific leave rules while surfacing platform-level issues that applied universally.